Samueltommzy/apiTest/README.md

 *  Clone this repo

-* navigate to the directory on your local machine and run `npm install` command
+* navigate to the directory on your local machine and run `npm install` command to install all dependencies.

 * run `npm start` command